 When air is properly humidified, the static electricity everywhere, even your home, naturally disappears.
 However, when the air is too dry, this static electricity begins to build up.
 It goes wild.
 Everything you touch will give you a small electrifying tingle.
 This can also cause blankets and clothes to stick together.
 And, more noticeably, it can cause painful electric shocks every time you touch a doorknob or another metal surface.

-Back to the times when the air has enough moisture in it: the things is that the electricity is no more before it even occurs.
+Back to the times when the air has enough moisture in it: the thing is that the electricity is no more before it even occurs.
 So you don’t feel the shocks, and you have no problem making the bed or folding the laundry.

 Problem 5: Your home dries out too

 Dry air tries to absorb moisture wherever it can find it.
 This means that during cold winter weather, dry air can start to pull moisture from the structure of your home.
 Oh-oh.
 As your house dries out, you’ll notice that floors, particularly hardwood floors, will begin to creak more.
 Wood furniture can start to bend and even crack.
 Musical instruments can lose their shape and their tune.
-Even paper items such as books and artwork can become brittle, warped and wrinkled.
+Even paper items such as books and artwork can become brittle, warped, and wrinkled.

 Dry air pulls moisture from the wood in the frame of your home, causing walls and doors to shift.
 This can make them hard to open and close and cause gaps between ceilings and walls.
 These gaps can also form in windows that are made entirely of wood.
 This lets in the cold winter air, thereby increasing the cost of your heating or electricity bill.